OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Sensitive variables can be passed to the Terraform module when the source Octopus instance deploys the Terraform configuration itself, as Octopus exposes sensitive values to a deployment process or runbook.
 Configuration the source Octopus server to execute the Terraform modules created by Octoterra is the core feature of the Octoterra Wizard.

 In order to ensure sensitive variables can be passed to the Terraform configuration, all sensitive variables must be unscoped and have a unique name.
 Existing sensitive variables can be modified to fulfil these requirements by spreading them.
-See the section on variable spreading for more information.
+See the section "Spreading sensitive variables" for more information.

 The sensitive values associated with feed, account, and Git credentials, the contents of certificate, sensitive values embedded in steps (such as the `Deploy to IIS` step), and sensitive values defined as parameters on step templates can not be captured by Octoterra.
 These values are replaced with placeholder values and must be manually reentered on the destination instance once the space has been migrated.